Free guided meditations on the UCHealth app, My Health Connection

 “I’m thrilled that UCHealth has taken this important step,” Karpas said.
 “Meditation, along with attention to the entire mind-connection, is an important piece of any wellness program.”

 That certainly applies to the UCHealth app, where appointments, test results, medications, messaging, health care news, and so much more reside.
-But meditation and such additions as augmented reality [link to AR Dogs story] are also important parts of an ongoing story with a simple theme.
+But, meditation and additions such as augmented reality, goals and challenges, recipes and health tips are also important parts of an ongoing story with a simple theme.

 “We’re trying to build it as a one-stop daily app to help you get healthier,” Caputo said.